Viton4ik/Vacantion-builder-script/README.md

 <p><img src="https://img.shields.io/badge/📝Task:-purple"/></p>

-The Customer has his own vacation plan created in an xlsx-file.
+The vacation paln is located in a separate xlsx-file.
 This file is being used to take some data about vacation quantity, dates, and durations.
 Using these data, the script will create a new xlsx-file that has a detailed plan for each employee.
 Also, each holiday (Serbian holidays calendar has been used here) is being taken into account before we use it there.